Executive Summary

 The noise created during the event is enormous and consequently creates a lot of disruptions to the residents.
 Hosting of the Grand Prix calls for the erection and dismantling of infrastructure, a move that necessitates regulations and thus are perceived to infringe upon the civil liberties of Melbourne residents

 The event is also comparatively expensive to attend for all motor sport fans who would wish to take part.
 Thus, many local residents in Melbourne feel they have been denied the opportunity to enjoy an event that is hosted in their own backyard.
-Most residents are in agreement that the funds used to organise and host the event needs to be channelled elsewhere9.
+Most residents are in agreement that the funds used to organise and host the event needs to be channelled elsewhere.

 The Albert Park can be fit with noise proof materials within the entire facility so as to limit the effects of noise that created by fans while cheering their teams.
 Winning the local resident’s faith regarding the event could also be significant in sustaining it into the future.
+Ticket sales can be lowered and public awareness created among event goers to enlighten them on the benefits of participating in sustainable management programmes.

 Social Sustainability

+Tourism Victoria has initiated programmes and strategies which aim at preparing and dispatching guidance notes to both event organisers on how to effectively manage and utilise resources.
 Additionally, the dispatches to the event organisers also elaborate on efficient ways through which carbon footprints can be measured with a view of putting checks and balances in place.
 The State Government funding programmes open to the events organisers are also targeted at encouraging more sustainability through sustainability criteria.

 Tourism Victoria has also introduced sustainability programmes specially referred to as ‘Carbon Down’ and ‘Grow Me the Money’ which generally seek to incorporate information on tourism practices and activities that focus on sustainability.
+The information is availed to the AGPC body through Tourism Victoria’s Tourism Excellence Program to enhance its overall performance and initiative in as far as sustainability is involved.

 In 2010, Tourism Victoria initiated yet another initiative on sustainability which sought to incorporate all sustainable tourism practices, including those adopted by the Australian Grand Prix organisers, so as to be featured in a new framework for tourism accreditation.
+The new system was specially referred to as the Tourism Accreditation Framework and aimed at evaluating initiatives by event organisers, including AGPC, for purposes of enhancing overall performance and optimising on the benefits.

 Conclusion and Recommendation